Mr-Mappie/mappie/website/src/posts/object-mapping/posts/collections.md

 ---

 All mappers of Mappie define mapper variants for collections.
 Specifically, for `List` and `Set`.
 When we want to map a property of such a type, we do not want to copy the collection itself, but the elements contained in such a type.

+Mappie automatically detects if the property is a (nullable) collection, and will automatically select the correct mapping function to be used.

-We can reference a mapper using the getters `forList` and `forSet` defined in each mapper.
+We can also explicitly reference a mapper using the getters `forList` and `forSet` defined in each mapper.

-Suppose we have the data class `Book` containing a list of `Page`
+For example, suppose we have the data class `Book` containing a list of `Page`
 ```kotlin
 data class Book(val pages: List<Page>)